 Targeted Qualitative Research

-Following a segmentation study, we leveraged online qualitative research to gain a more in-depth understanding of the target segments that helped to bring the segments to life for the team – complete with pictures and videos.
+Following a segmentation study, we leveraged online qualitative market research to gain a more in-depth understanding of the target segments that helped to bring the segments to life for the team – complete with pictures and videos.

 Attitude & Usage Studies